GhomKrosmonaute/orm/readme.md

 - [ ] Auto typings for tables from the column definitions
 - [ ] Add specific methods for relations and joins
 - [ ] Add admin panel
-- [ ] Make possible to switch the data between all possible clients (pg, mysql, sqlite3)
+- [ ] Make possible to switch the data between all possible clients (pg, mysql, pglite)
 - [ ] Add a way to set up timezone directly in the ORM constructor

 ## Used by